hpaluch/osfs/README.md

 5. RECOMMENDED + FUTURE: ML2/OVN with 2 network interfaces (Management, Provider).
    OVN is pushed by OpenStack as future.
 Scripts are under [ovn/](ovn/).
 Under hood OVS is still there as L2 layer, but "L3 Agents" were replaced with OVN layer.

+Disclaimer: I did not yet tested Overlay network - it requires at least 2 compute nodes.
+It emulates flat private network (called self-service) for VMs even when these VMs runs on different Compute Hosts - it is using VXLAN tunnels for this.

 > [!NOTE]
 > Please ignore `macvtap` version (now under `macvtap-fail/` folder).
 It seems